Angela Lansbury: Honours and legacy

 Lansbury was recognised for her achievements in Britain on multiple occasions.
 In 2002, the British Academy of Film and Television Arts (BAFTA) gave her a Lifetime Achievement Award.
 She was appointed Commander of the Order of the British Empire (CBE) in the 1994 Birthday Honours, and subsequently was made a Dame Commander of the Order of the British Empire (DBE) in the 2014 New Year Honours for services to drama, charitable work, and philanthropy.
 On being made a dame by Queen Elizabeth II at Windsor Castle, Lansbury stated: "I'm joining a marvellous group of women I greatly admire like Judi Dench and Maggie Smith.
 It's a lovely thing to be given that nod of approval by your own country and I cherish it."

-Lansbury won six Golden Globe Awards and a People's Choice Awards for her television and film work.
+Lansbury won six Golden Globe Awards and a People's Choice Award for her television and film work.
 She never won an Emmy Award despite 18 nominations.
 As of 2009, she held the record for the most unsuccessful Emmy nominations by a performer.
 She was nominated three times for the Academy Award for Best Supporting Actress, but never won.
 Reflecting on this in 2007, she stated that she was at first "terribly disappointed, but subsequently very glad that [she] did not win" because she believed that she would have otherwise had a less successful career.

 In 2013, the Academy of Motion Picture Arts and Sciences Board of Governors voted to bestow upon Lansbury an Honorary Academy Award for her lifetime achievements in the industry.
 The actors Emma Thompson and Geoffrey Rush offered tributes at the Governors Awards where the ceremony was held, and Robert Osborne of Turner Classic Movies presented her with the Oscar, stating that "Angela has been adding class, talent, beauty, and intelligence to the movies" since 1944.
 The Oscar statue is inscribed: "To Angela Lansbury, an icon who has created some of cinema's most memorable characters inspiring generations of actors".